 Associative Array in Javascript

-Javascript does not support associative arrays because JavaScript does not support arrays with named indexes.
-In JavaScript, arrays always use numbered indexes.
+JavaScript does not support associative arrays because JavaScript does not support arrays with named indexes.
+Instead, in JavaScript, arrays always use numbered indexes.

 Many programming languages support arrays with named indexes.
 Arrays with named indexes are called associative arrays (or hashes).